obogz/ReaperScripts/README.md

 Long term:
 - create an jsfx extension that improves on this
 - the purpose of the script is to streamline and optimise midi input as much as possilbe: use the cursor to position yourself, use the keyboard to indicate what notes you want to operate on and use the keys or controller buttons (and/or knobs) to operate on held note.
-Basicaly like... peeling an apple, you hold what you are operating on with one hand and operate the tool with the other.
-Or like operating a plotter wood cutter, you hod the material in your hand and use your feet to operate the tool. (disclaimer, I don't know how a plotter works exactly but if I made one, I'd use footswitches :)) )
+Basicaly like... peeling an apple, you hold in one hand and adjust the angle with one hand and use the knife in the other hand.
+Or like operating a plotter wood cutter, you control the board with your hands and use your feet to operate the tool. (disclaimer, I don't know how a plotter works exactly but if I made one, I'd use footswitches :)) )
 - main vision is to be able to use only a footcontroller (or two buttons on the keyboard) and a midi keyboard, no mouse
   + move held note under cursor by grid step
   + add a backspace mode where you split and delete every thing one grid step behind cursor